 My suggestion would be for you to start the trek around 8 or 9am and to plan for a day stay till 4pm or so.
 Bring some water with you but do not worry about cold drinks or food there is a little restaurant/bar to have some fresh fish or sea food right at the water edge.

-In all cases please be nice and courteous so we can all rip the benefits and enjoy your own unique South America travel experience ever...
+In all cases, please be nice and courteous, so we can all rip the benefits and enjoy our own unique South America travel experience...

 It might happen that after seeing some pics you'd love to be there by yesterday.